-Without a doubt, building customer trust and obtaining customers’ confidence in your business, and by extension, your website should be high on your priority list.
-The best way to accomplish this is to turn on SSL encryption on your website, which ensures secure connections and protects your visitors’ personal information.
-But what is SSL, and how do you use an SSL certificate?
+The modern internet can be a daunting place for the average website visitor.
+Building customer trust and confidence in your business and, by extension, your website should be a top priority.
+The best way to accomplish this is to enable SSL encryption on your website, which ensures secure connections and protects your visitors’ personal information.
+To do this, you’ll need to learn more about what SSL is and the six SSL certification types.

 What is SSL?

-SSL stands for “secure sockets layer” and is a cryptographic protocol used to secure data between two machines through encryption.
-Without SSL in place, anyone would be able to monitor all the personal information you send to a server in plain text, including passwords and credit card numbers, and easily steal it.
+SSL stands for secure sockets layer and is a cryptographic protocol that secures data between two machines via encryption.
+Without SSL, anyone can view all the personal information you send to a server in plain text, including passwords and credit card numbers, and easily steal it, making SSL crucial for anyone looking to build a website.
 That’s why all websites today should have a digital certificate for SSL encryption installed.

 What is an SSL Certificate?

-SSL certificates assign a specific cryptographic key to your particular organization’s details (e.g. a domain name) to secure your website when users are required to submit any sensitive information, from filling out forms to logging into their account.
+SSL certificates assign a specific cryptographic key to your particular organization’s details (e.g., a domain name) to secure your website when users are required to submit any sensitive information – this could be filling out forms or logging into their account.

-When an SSL certificate is active on your server, your URL will change from HTTP to HTTPS and feature a grey padlock next to it in all web browsers, so your visitors will be able to recognize the visual cues to know your website can be trusted.
+When an SSL certificate is active on your server, your URL will change from HTTP to HTTPS and feature a grey padlock next to it in all web browsers.
+Your website visitors will recognize these visual cues and know your website is trustworthy.
 Having a certificate showing on your site in the address bar is similar to registered trademarks in this way.

 In addition, search engines like Google now incentivize website owners to install SSL certificates by boosting their web rankings.